 5. Make sure your child feels safe at night

-If your child feels scared about going to bed or being in the dark, you can praise and reward her whenever she’s brave.
+If your child feels scared about going to bed or being in the dark, you can praise and reward your child whenever they’re brave.
 Avoiding scary TV shows, movies and computer games can help too.
-Some children with bedtime fears feel better when they have a night light.
+Some children with bedtime fears feel better when they have a night-light.

 6. Check noise and light in your child’s bedroom